Riverside Ex Parte Emergency Hearings Attorney

 Other emergency hearings can be granted due to evidence of physical abuse within a family, including attacks on a family member or child; an emotionally unstable parent’s inability to care for a child; homelessness; substance abuse; suicidal threats; or child neglect.

-At the Law Offices of Catherine A. Schwartz, we listen to your side of the story and respond with swift, decisive legal action on your behalf.
+At the Law Offices of Schwartz & Godbey, we listen to your side of the story and respond with swift, decisive legal action on your behalf.
 Contact us to schedule an initial consultation and discuss your domestic issues confidentially and in detail.

 Call our lawyers today at 951-686-8190.
 We respond promptly to your email message.